josephsnyder/doc-test/Documentation/sphinx.rst

 These pages describe the steps required to obtain the OSEHRA open source VistA codebase from the OSEHRA code repository, establish a working test environment, execute the tests, and view the results on the OSEHRA Software Quality Dashboard.

-The instructions comprise six sections corresponding to:
+The instructions comprise of the following sections:

 .. toctree::
   :maxdepth: 2